 These contain snippets of Python code.
 Sometimes they stand on their own and sometimes they may contain several lines including the Python prompt (>>>).
 Just ignore the line numbers.
 You might like to have a Jupyter Notebook (Jupyter Notebooks, n.d.) open, or an ‘Anaconda Prompt’ running a Python shell – or any other Python shell – to try things out as we go along.
 Figure 1 shows Python running in an Anaconda Prompt – when you run Python you will get a ‘>>>’ prompt that tells you Python is running and ready to take input from the keyboard.
 This allows you to run single Python commands interactively.
 Later when we come on to coding, you will be creating a list, or ‘script’, of commands in some form of editor (most probably a Jupyter Notebook’) which you can then ‘run’.

 The first part of this document will look at basic Python statements and simple data types.
 From section 4, Coding we’ll get into programming and more advanced Python.

+Just a final point: we’ll be talking about Python 3.x.
+You can still use Python 2.x but there are some differences – so be warned!

 Storing things in the computer